poggiodelpapa/sherlock-bands/README.md

 ## Features

-- ✅ Zero false positives — state is committed to the repo, not cached
+- No false positives — state is committed to the repo, not cached
-- 📧 Rich HTML email with colored diff (green = added, red = removed)
+- Rich HTML email with colored diff (green = added, red = removed)
-- 🔁 Fully automated, no server or paid service required
+- Fully automated, no server or paid service required
-- 🆓 Runs within GitHub Actions free tier (uses ~30 min/month out of 2000)
+- Runs within GitHub Actions free tier (uses ~30 min/month out of 2000)
-- 🔒 Credentials stored as GitHub Secrets, never in code
+- Credentials stored as GitHub Secrets, never in code

 ---